enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/useful-properties-ii.md

 ## Practice

-If you want to quickly change the position of an object without caring about its exact position, you should ???
+If you want to quickly change the position of an object without caring about its exact position, you should... ???

 - Click on the object and drag it
 - Use the move tool